KFRM

 KFRM (550 AM) is a commercial radio station licensed to Salina, Kansas, United States.
 It is owned by Taylor Communications, Inc. KFRM has studios and offices in Clay Center.
 On weekdays, KFRM carries mostly news and agricultural information shows for farming communities.
 Nights and weekends it plays classic country music.

 Due to its low position on the dial, KFRM enjoys a wide coverage area during the day.
 The transmitter is off U.S. Route 81 (140th Road) in Concordia.
 KFRM is powered at 5,000 watts by day, using a directional antenna aimed toward the southwest.
 It puts a high quality signal over most of Central Kansas, including Wichita.
 A fair signal is delivered to Oklahoma City.
 However, it is hard to hear in Kansas City.
 To avoid interfering with other stations on AM 550, KFRM drops its power to 110 watts at night, when radio waves travel further.
 After sunset, the station's signal is restricted to communities in and around Salina.

+The station is a key member of the National Association of Farm Broadcasting.

 History

 KFRM was founded by Arthur B. Church, a prominent broadcaster and the president of Midland Broadcasting company, operators of KMBC radio.
 He had founded Midland Broadcasting in 1927 and over the years built KMBC into a high-quality full service radio station.
 KFRM maintained a fully staffed farm news department, complete with an 800-acre service farm, a multi-reporter local and regional news operation, home economics department, and comprehensive sports reporting.
 The station staff, including 30 full-time musicians and vocalists, sometimes numbered up to 130.

 The Federal Communications Commission issued a construction permit on August 19, 1946, for a 5,000-watt daytimer radio station with the transmitter located in Cloud County, Kansas.
 The FCC permit was issued to Midland Broadcasting Company, which would plan to extend KMBC programming into central and western Kansas with a satellite station on 550 kc. broadcasting from North Central Kansas.
 KMBC would plan to feed its programming audio over telephone lines 175 miles west to the KFRM transmitter site.
+Midland Broadcasting initially maintained a fully staffed farm news department for KFRM, which included an 800-acre service farm and comprehensive news operations.

 KFRM signed on the air on Sunday, December 7, 1947.
 For the next fourteen years, the KMBC-KFRM team would bring high quality broadcasting to rural Kansas.
 The programming would emanate from the KMBC studios, on the 10th and 11th floors of the Pickwick Hotel, at 10th and McGee streets in downtown Kansas City, Missouri.

 In June 1954, KFRM was sold to Cook Paint & Varnish Company.
 In January 1961, it was announced that KFRM would be sold to Norman E. Kightlinger and Associates, a furniture dealer and real estate and insurance agent.
 His major partner was investor C.B.
 McNeil of Tulsa.
 The sale to the new owners, KFRM, Inc., was approved by the FCC in August 1961.